 Brand Valley Publications

-Brand Valley Publication is the publication arm of Brand Valley Design Ltd (UK) and Brand Valley AS (Norway).
+Brand Valley Publications is the publication arm of Brand Valley Design Ltd (UK) and Brand Valley AS (Norway).
 Brand Valley Publication has published a series of three booklets (so far).
 The aim of the booklets is to enable and empower companies within the new economy.

 The booklets are all built on research as well as practice, but the tone-of-voice is down to earth and straightforward.
 They are small, helpful ‘how-to’ booklets that offer an introduction to a theme and the basic tools to take the business one step further.
 They are all built on a structured creative approach and richly illustrated, as well as pointing to further reading into the field.
 All of the booklets are collaborative projects that Brand Valley has with partners in academia or other consultancies.